inthepocket/mobile-accessibility/README.md

 ## Install

+This application is currently only viewable by:

+- [Opening it with Expo Go](exp://exp.host/@itpocket/mobile-accessibility) installed on your mobile device
-This application is currently only viewable by running it locally as it is not distributed to the App Store / Play Store.
+- running it locally as it is not distributed to the App Store / Play Store.

 ### Dependencies